husdeli/DrawPad/README.md

 # DrawPad

-Use your smartphone in combination with a web application to draw whatever you want and show it in realtime.
+## What is it?
+Free drawing tool.
+Create rooms, draw and share canvas by a link.
+Use your smartphone to draw as well.